Book 16

 A) Answer these questions:

-1. What was Captain Stone like?
+1. Who was Captain Stone talking to?

 B) Which words in the story mean the opposite of: